jonathancbuckman/pond-map-project/README.md

 # pond-map-project
-A static webpage showing a map of a local pond using Leaflet
+A static webpage showing a map of pond surveys in Oklahoma using Leaflet.